johnnysaucepn/SubEtha/README.md

   * Rearchitected to use Reactive Extensions (Rx) to simplify data flow
 * 0.7
   * Migrated apps to separate repository
+* 0.8
+  * Removed dependency on log4net for libraries

 Distributed under the MIT license.
 See ``LICENSE.md`` for more information.